 | Heading past Frenchman's Bay |

-Continuing along this stretch of coast, it is not long before the path cuts inland to make it's way round Marsden Bay - where a small beach opens out, with access to the beach either via many steps or via a lift for those who are willing to become a customer of the restaurant sat on the beach below.
-The restaurant is down in Marsden Grotto, at the foot of the cliffs, on the beach below.
+Continuing along this stretch of coast, it is not long before the path cuts inland to make it's way round Marsden Bay - where a small beach opens out, with access to the beach either via many steps or via a lift for those who are willing to become a customer of the restaurant, down on the beach below.

-Marsden Bay is really a smaller version of the beach running from Sunderland down to Seaham to the south.
-The area has a history of smuggling, but also has a more recent industrial heritage and the village of Marsden was built to house workers for the Whitburn Colliery (Whitburn we will reach later on this walk).
+The beach at Marsden Bay is really a smaller version of the one running from Sunderland down to Seaham to the south.
+And whilst the area has a history of smuggling, it has a more recent industrial heritage, with the village of Marsden having been built to house workers for the Whitburn Colliery (Whitburn we will reach later on this walk).

-On this walk, I stay on the higher ground - not fancying the walk back up from the beach below - and continue on to Lizard Point - not to be confused with the other Lizard Point in Cornwall.
+But here I stay on the higher ground - not considering the walk down to the beach, and then back up to the top, worth it - and continue on to Lizard Point - which should not be confused with the other Lizard Point in Cornwall.

 Here is the home of Souter Lighthouse (named after Souter Point, which is found further down the coast).
-This was the first lighthouse in the world to use alternating electric current - and it first went into service in 1871, retiring in 1988.
-These lighthouses were built to reduce the number of wrecks along this coast with 1860 seeing a peak of 20 wrecks along this coastline.
+This was the first lighthouse in the world to use alternating electric current - and it first went into service in 1871, and retired from service in 1988 as newer technology took over from lighthouses.

 |